CaptainDario/DaKanji-Desktop/README.md

 ## Next steps and ideas
 The next features which will be implemented can be found [here](https://github.com/CaptainDario/DaKanjiRecognizer-Desktop/projects).
+If you want to suggest a new feature feel free to [open a new issue](https://github.com/CaptainDario/DaKanjiRecognizer-Desktop/issues).

 ## Common issues
 * on Ubuntu 20.04 LTS exists a bug in PySide2 and the following command needs to be run to install dependencies: